ItsJustMagic/proxima-capital-coding-task/README.md

 # To run the code
 Due to using Java, I used maven to manage the dependencies.
 ~~~~
-1. Navigate to the directory /proxima-capital-coding-task and
+1. Navigate to the directory /proxima-capital-coding-task and run
 - mvn compile
 - mvn package
 - mvn install assembly:assembly